 Designed a FSM for a dynamic insertion sorter and realised an implementation of the same using just basic gates, that is, only concurrent structures.
 This was ported onto an FPGA board and tested with data fed into its RAM.

 Nishanth Chandran, Srinivasan Raghuraman, Dhinakaran Vinayagamurthy.
-Reducing Multilinear Map Levels in Constrained Pseudorandom Functions and Attribute-based Encryption.
+Reducing Depth in Constrained PRFs: From Bit-Fixing to NC^1.
 PKC 2016.
 PDF

 Nishanth Chandran, Bhavana Kanukurthi, Srinivasan Raghuraman.
 Information-Theoretic Local Non-malleable Codes and Their Applications.
 TCC 2016-A. PDF

 Venkata Padmavati Metta, Srinivasan Raghuraman, Kamala Krithivasan.
-Small Universal Spiking Neural P Systems with Cooperating Rules.
+Small Universal Spiking Neural P Systems with Cooperating Rules as Function Computing Devices.
 CMC 2015.
 PDF

 Venkata Padmavati Metta, Srinivasan Raghuraman, Kamala Krithivasan.
 Spiking Neural P Systems with Cooperating Rules.
 CMC 2015.
 PDF